 Attention Summit County, Colorado UNAFFILIATED voters - you can now participate in the Primary Election in June without affiliating with a political party.
 Tuesday, June 26, 2018 is Election Day, Ballots will be mailed out the week of June 4, 2018.
 If you are an unaffiliated voter, you can either declare a ballot preference on your voter registration record or you will be sent ballots for all parties conducting a primary election.
 However, you can only vote and return one party’s ballot.
 If you vote and return multiple ballots, none of your votes will be counted.
 Caucus is a completely separate process and voters still need to be affiliated with the party to participate in their respective party's caucus.

-AFFILIATED voters will only receive the ballot for their affiliated party.
+AFFILIATED voters will only receive the ballot for their affiliated party, if that party has a Primary ballot for the 2018 Primary Election.
 To change your affiliation, head to www.GoVoteColorado.com or click on the "Register/Update Registration" tab above.

 2018 Precinct Caucus Information